550tealeaves/D3-fundamentals/Week-4-Scales-Axes/Week-4-HW-scales-axes/Readme.md

 - Was able to add a chart title
 - Was able to create both a bar and scatter plot - little hard to decide which is better.
 Opted for scatter because it display the data more than the bar.
 - Shifted the axes up and to the right because they were too close to the margins, so the axes labels would disappear when you added some spacing
-- Had to reorder the csv file in order for the x-axis to order properly
+- Had to reorder the csv file manually in order for the x-axis to order properly

 - Unable to add all data labels - it only shows some

+## Remember for the future
+D3 pulls the unique values in the order in which they appear in the dataset and maps them to the x-axis.